coderamen666/srd-v3.5-md/spells/magic-overview.md

 summoned object is not sent back unless the spell description specifically indicates this.
 A summoned creature also goes away if it is killed or if its hit points drop to 0 or lower.
 It is not really dead.
-It takes 24 hours for the creature to reform, during which time it can't be summoned again.
+It takes 24 hours for the creature to reform, during which time it can’t be summoned again.

 When the spell that summoned a creature ends and the creature